 In addition to the official discounts and perks, there are some other, less-known perks that come with the Chase Disney credit cards.
 Card holders often are given a 2-3 day advance window to purchase certain discount packages offered at Walt Disney World.
 The biggest of these is the free Disney Dining Plan promotion, and that 2-3 day window can often be the difference between getting your resort of choice with very little time on the phone, and waiting hours on the phone and ultimately getting stuck at your 3rd or 4th choice.
 Of course, the easy work-around here is to book your vacation package in advance, in anticipation of free dining being offered (it’s usually leaked a few days in advance of even the Visa window), and then calling back to have the promotion applied to your already-booked room.
 If you are a regular guest to Walt Disney World, the advantage this offers cannot be overstated.
 It’s huge.

 The decision to open a new line of credit should not be taken lightly, and certainly shouldn’t be made on the basis of whether you will receive a “cute piece of plastic with a castle on it.”
 Opening a new credit card will have a negative short-term impact on your credit score, and poor credit card management can have disastrous results.
 Using credit cards to earn rewards is only a pragmatic strategy if you can and will pay the balance of the card off in full each month.
 Otherwise, interest rates fully negate any benefit you may accrue from the card.
-However, I’m not here to lecture the irresponsible (even if the lack of personal accountability and financial responsibility in our society does sicken me!), so I’ll cut to the chase regarding whether I think the Disney Chase Visa credit cards are worth having.
+However, I’m not here to lecture anyone, so I’ll cut to the chase regarding whether I think the Disney Chase Visa credit cards are worth having.

 However, this does not mean that you shouldn’t get a Disney Visa card.
-The Disney Visa credit cards are great specialized use credit cards, namely for those who are serious Disney fans.
-After all, we have one, and it certainly wouldn’t make sense for me to recommend not getting a credit card when we ourselves have it!
+The Disney Visa credit cards are great secondary or specialized use credit cards, namely for those who are serious Disney fans.
 The real benefit of the Disney Visa is the the multitude of other perks.
-For those who find themselves frequently calling to book the Free Dining promotion the second Disney Reservations opens on the first day the promotion is offered, the 2-3 day head-start that Chase Disney Visa card holders frequently receive may be appealing.
+For those who find themselves frequently calling to book the Free Disney Dining Plan promotion for Walt Disney World the second Disney Reservations opens on the first day the promotion is offered, the 2-3 day head-start that Chase Disney Visa card holders frequently receive may be appealing.
+(We have the Disney Visa credit card, and this is the main reason why!)
 The discounts at the parks, the non-interest for 6 months on Disney trips, and character meet & greets all have their allure, as well.

 Since we only hold the Disney Visa credit card for its other benefits and not rewards, we don’t have the Disney’s Premier Visa.
 However, we also usually have 8 credit cards between us, and we charge very little to our Disney Visa since we do most of our spending with better performing cards.
 If you don’t expect to have many credit cards and think you’ll be able to hit the $4,900 threshold on the Disney Visa, we’d recommend getting that card.

 Overall, I think the Chase Disney Visa presents sufficient benefits for most hardcore Disney fans to justify having one.
-It shouldn’t be your primary credit card, though, but rather one you store away in your wallet to serve as an additional line of credit and an ancillary perk-monster!
+It shouldn’t be your primary credit card, though, but rather one you store away in your wallet to serve as an additional line of credit and for ancillary perks.